 Earlier in his career, Rushton held communications posts in the U.S. Senate and House of Representatives, and he has led communications at several advocacy organizations.
 In the private sector, he directed corporate communications handling media relations, events, and marketing communications.

-Steve Kenner is currently the Vice President of Safety for Locomation.
+Steve Kenner is currently the Chief Product & Safety Officer for Locomation.
 In this role, Kenner is responsible for Locomation’s overall product and organizational safety.

 Kenner has spent the last 6 years in leadership positions working on the safety of autonomous technologies at Aurora, Uber Advanced Technologies Group, and Apple’s Special Project Group.
 Prior to that, Kenner was the Global Director of the Automotive Safety Office at Ford Motor Company.
 Kenner has over three decades of experience in automotive engineering at Ford, Chrysler, and General Motors.